 The price is a major draw for people.
 For example, a DNA test from Ancestry.com costs only $99 compared to the hundreds or thousands of dollars one would normally pay for such a test.
 Numerous services have come up to offer these kinds of quick and affordable DNA tests including 23andme.com and Ancestry.com.
 You simply send in a sample, it is analyzed and the results are emailed to you or you can access them from the website.

 Whether obtained through DIY testing or a medical test, your genetic tests results carry a lot of information.
-Health wise, you can learn whether you carry specific genes that increases the risk of certain diseases.
+Health-wise, you can learn whether you carry specific genes that increase the risk of certain diseases.

 Angelina Jolie, the famous actress, had a blood test done to determine if she carried a BRCA gene, which portends a greater risk of breast and ovarian cancer in women.
 This led to a double mastectomy after it was discovered that she had a faulty BRCA1 gene.
 She later also got her fallopian tubes and ovaries removed.

-If not for health reasons, people also turn to DNA testing to determine their ancestry (geneology testing) or show paternity.
+If not for health reasons, people also turn to DNA testing to determine their ancestry (genealogy testing) or show paternity.